NOC - (888) 796-0579 or (434) 570-1199 | OFFICE - (434) 570-1300

 With the strong support of the Virginia Tobacco Commission (VTC) and the US Department of Commerce Economic Development Administration (EDA), MBC received $12 million in capital grants to build the first phase of the open-access fiber network in early 2004.
 Additional capital grants of $24 million were awarded by the VTC in 2005 and 2006 to finish the first phase of the network.

 By September 2006, the first phase was completed.
-MBC successfully built more than 600 route miles of new fiber connecting 20 counties and 4 cities to the network, built to industrial and technology business parks in the region, and acquired dark fiber IRU’s between Atlanta, Georgia and Washington DC/Northern Virginia to connect the regional fiber network in Southern Virginia to strategic carrier interconnection and peering points in Tier 1 markets.
+MBC successfully built more than 600 route miles of new fiber connecting 20 counties and 4 cities to the network, built to industrial and technology business parks in the region, and acquired dark fiber IRUs between Atlanta, Georgia and Washington DC/Northern Virginia to connect the regional fiber network in Southern Virginia to strategic carrier interconnection and peering points in Tier 1 markets.

-When the network was officially “lit” and our contractor turned over the network to MBC, Peoples Mutual Telephone Company in Gretna, Virginia (a Fairpoint Communications Company) was the first customer on the network.
+When the network was officially “lit” and the contractor turned over the network to MBC, Peoples Mutual Telephone Company in Gretna, Virginia (a Fairpoint Communications Company) was the first customer on the network.
 MBC provided a diverse Layer 1 transport circuit for connecting to their upstream IP transit provider.

 MBC - The Company

 Over the next few years, MBC enjoyed rapid growth in top-line revenue, employees, network reach, and most importantly helped in attracting new jobs and investments to the region.
 One of the key drivers of the MBC business model was to operate in a financially sustainable manner.
 Grants were used to pay for capital expenses, and revenue from customers (private sector telecom providers) paid for operating expenses and maintaining the network.
 The MBC business plan called for cash-flow break even (operating revenue exceeding operating expenses) by June of 2008.
-Thanks to the early embrace of the private sector telecom providers who now had a robust, open-access network to use in Southern Virginia, we experienced our cash-flow break even in December of 2007 and have never looked back.
+Thanks to the early embrace of the private sector telecom providers who now had a robust, open-access network to use in Southern Virginia, the company experienced cash-flow break even in December of 2007 and never looked back.

 With the December 2020 completion of the SOVA Innovation Hub in downtown South Boston, VA, MBC moved to its new corporate home on the second floor of the new building in January 2021.